 What do I do with an abundance of cilantro?

 My solution is to make pesto.
-Store it in the fridge for 5-7 days or the freezer for 3 months.
+Divide into small portions and store it in the fridge for 5-7 days or the freezer for 3 months.

 Do I need to remove all the stems from the cilantro?